 This region is the major load region of the NTL network, containing approx. 27,000 consumer connections.
 There are two direct supply 33kV consumers being Nelson Electricity Ltd (35MW) and Nelson Pine Industries Ltd (20MW).
-The main suburban townships in this region are Stoke and Richmond, with other rural centres at Atawhai, Brightwater, Wakefield and Mapua.
+The main suburban townships in this region are Stoke and Richmond, with other semi-rural centres at Atawhai, Brightwater, Wakefield and Mapua.

 The Grid Exit Point (GXP) is at Transpower's Stoke substation from which a load of 127MW is supplied at 33kV.
 Transpower supplies Nelson Electricity's load from this substation as well as NTL.
 The firm capacity of this GXP is 138MVA.
-NTL demand from the substation is 97MW.
+NTL demand from the substation is 94MW.
+Nelson Electricity's coincident peak demand from Stoke is 33MW.
 Stoke is the only GXP in the area from which this load can be served.
 There is therefore a heavy reliance on this GXP.